Pros and Cons

 The part dealing with unsupported currencies is somewhat justified, as Transferwise doesn’t support as many currencies as some of its competitors like Currencies Direct, but we can’t downgrade Transferwise’s score based on that, as it’s very clearly stated on their website which currencies are handled and which ones are not.
-Clients who are complain about this have simply failed to read the information that is readily available.
+Clients who are complaining about this have simply failed to read the information that is readily available.

-The fact that Transferwise is transparent and straightforward is generally very positive, but it is the company’s disadvantage when it comes to high volume transfers.
+Is it possible to beat Transferwise’s rates with popular currencies like Euro, USD, AUD?The fact that Transferwise is transparent and straightforward is generally very positive, but it is the company’s disadvantage when it comes to high volume transfers.
 Due to the fact that other companies like Currencies Direct have flexible pricing models, if the transfer is over GBP 25,000 (or equivalent in another currency), it is likely that they could offer cheaper rates than Transferwise.
 However. it’s always recommended to use Transferwise as a benchmark before you approach other recommended companies and negotiate your price.

 Also, newcomer< a href="http://moneytransfercomparison.com.com/lebara-money-transfers/"> Lebara Money Transfer has been beating Transferwise on the GBPEUR route for remittances – have a look at our review of Lebara Money Transfer.Transferwise First Trade FreeTransferwise offers new clients the chance to conduct their first trade for free up to a certain cap (the purpose of this is to check how the system works rather than moving tens of thousands abroad without paying a dime).

 With some destinations, it is not necessarily the cheapest even for smaller transfers, but as long as the margin is at 1% or less, it will be around what other companies are offering.